zbo14/comit/doc.md

 comit provides an interface through which constituents

 - submit issue forms
+- send messages to other users
 - find an issue form by ID
 - search forms by type, location, date
 - view submissions in real time via the feeds

-Admins (e.g. government officials, local organizers) can
+Admins (e.g. government officials, local organizers) can resolve forms but cannot submit forms.
+Otherwise, admins and constituents have the same abilities.

-- resolve issue forms
-- find an issue form by ID
-- search forms by type, location, date
-- view submissions in real time via the feeds

 ## API Endpoint